 This online guide starts with a short video describing all the different categories in which the irregular verbs have been separated.
 Then, below the video you will see all these categories separated into different sound groups with and audio tracks to help you with the pronunciation.

-This is a must see website for learners of all levels.
+This is a must-see website for learners of all levels.
 Check it out here

 Test your memory with Quizlet

-If you a looking for a more informal way to practice, that will also test your memory, Quizlet offers a fun way learn the irregular conjugations using flashcards.
+If you a looking for a more informal way to practice, that will also test your memory, Quizlet offers a fun way to learn the irregular conjugations using flashcards.

-On this website you gradually go through the irregular verbs, either in alphabetical order or on shuffle mode.
-On the top right side of the page you have the option of seeing both sides of the flashcards (all conjugations), or just one side (past and past participle conjugations).
+On this website, you gradually go through the irregular verbs, either in alphabetical order or on shuffle mode.
+On the top right side of the page, you have the option of seeing both sides of the flashcards (all conjugations), or just one side (past and past participle conjugations).